Taking Your Medications

 - Plan ahead for unexpected situations that may arise, like losing your house keys, severe weather, or just being on the go.
 Keep a daily packet of pills and snack bars in your car or at a neighbor’s house.

 - Get as much support as possible.
-Enlist the help of family, friends and employers.
+Enlist the help of family and friends.
 Support group peers who have been on treatment can be particularly helpful with advice and encouragement.